twentyciasia/100-days-of-code/log-tucq.md

 ### D24
 - Re-thinking on building CQRS app or EventSourcing app, CQRS is kind of limiting
 - Read more on Event Sourcing.

+### D25
+- Try to implement Event Sourcing with Laravel app.
+Bad decision.

+### D26
+- Tired.
+Finding some good books to read.

+### D27
+- Practising on reactive from with Angular
+- Learn on how to create a from builder with Drag and Drop